 He didn’t want to leave.

-But there was Jesse treating this burial ground like a playground.
+And there was Jesse treating this burial ground like a playground.

 I stood over the grave of my parents hating all that is wrong with cancer and dementia.
 All that is wrong with a teenager burying his mom.
 All that is wrong with a middle-ager watching his dad lose his mind.
 Meanwhile, Jesse was showing me all that is right about the gospel.